 While you're enjoying the bounty summer has to offer, it is also time to begin planning for the coming winter and, depending on your location, there may only be matter of weeks until the first frost.
 Now is the time to decide if you will be planting for winter harvest and overwintering — winter is no longer the season when all horticulture ceases.
 Planning now can allow you to harvest over the course of the winter and into early spring.

-Our 2014–2015 overwintering trial, housed in the 200-foot Gothic high tunnel on our research farm in Albion, contained many different types of greens that were harvested throughout the winter.
+A recent overwintering trial, housed in a 200-foot-long Gothic high tunnel on our research farm in Albion, contained many different types of greens that were harvested throughout the winter.
 Aside from greens, we harvested a load of fresh, full-size onions on May 27th.
 Here are the details on how we brought our onion trial through the Maine winter to a successful spring conclusion.

-Our trial was sown in flats in the greenhouse on August 24, 2014, so for many growers now is a good time to prepare by selecting varieties and gathering necessary materials.
-Although we are already past the seeding date of last year's trial, any time in late August to early September is acceptable for seeding onions for overwintering.
+Our trial was sown in flats in the greenhouse on August 24th, and for us as for many growers, planning to prep for sowing by selecting varieties and gathering necessary materials a few weeks in advance is ample timing.
+For most growers, any time in late August to early September is acceptable for seeding onions for overwintering.